-Coursera is a similar platform like Udacity that offers MOOC courses.
+Coursera and Udemy are similar platforms to Udacity which offers MOOC courses.
 Both platforms offer free and paid courses and specializations.

 Choosing a platform depends on your needs and the skillsets you want to develop.
 Overall here are the differences you should know.

-- Coursera courses are developed primarily by Universities whereas Udacity courses are developed by software professionals.
+- Coursera courses are developed primarily by Universities whereas Udacity Online courses are developed by software professionals.

-- Coursera has all course categories while Udacity offers specialized IT focussed courses.
+- Coursera has all course categories while Udacity offers specialized focussed courses.

 I hope this detailed Udacity review on Nanodegree was helpful.